SCENIC TOUR B - The Yellow Brick Road & The Erie Canal

 So we never forget!

 Located at the site of the inaugural meeting of the New York Anti-Slavery Society in October 1835.
-Open weekends 1-5 mid-May - late September.
+Open Saturdays & Sundays 1-5 May 26th - September 2nd.
+Weekdays in June & July TBA.
 Exhibits include NYS Underground Railroad Trail video and abolition history displays.